 Enter your search term, note your results and number of cited times

-Click on item title to view Impact Factor for the Journal.
+Click on item title (Lessons from Russia - A newo-authoritarian media system) to view Impact Factor for the Journal.

 Interpretation of data below:

-The 2014 Impact Factor for the American Journal of Physical Anthropology is 2.379 thus, the journal ranks 8th (out of 83 journals, Q1 quartile) in the subject category ANTHROPOLOGY while it ranks 30th (out of 46 journals, Q3 quartile) in the subject category EVOLUTIONARY BIOLOGY.
+The 2014 Impact Factor for the European Journal of Communication is 1.088 thus, the journal ranks 29th (out of 76 journals, Q2 quartile) in the subject category COMMUNICATION.

 Impact Factor and Rank for a Journal